trufflesuite/trufflesuite.com/src/docs/truffle/reference/configuration.md

   compilers: {
     solc: {
       version: <string>,     // A version or constraint - Ex. "^0.5.0"
+      settings: {
         optimizer: {
           enabled: <boolean>,
           runs: <number>       // Optimize for how many times you intend to run the code }
+      }
     }
   }